pchela2305/xNet/README.md

-Forked xNet .Net core 3.1
+Forked xNet  to  .NET Core 3.1